valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-backend-libraries.md

   If no due date is given in the *Create portaal taak* action, the due date of the user task is used instead.

+* **Spring bean for JSON mapper**

+  Valtimo now uses a Spring managed ObjectMapper to map from JSON to classes and vice versa.

 ## Bugfixes

 The following bugs were fixed: